Careers & Work Related Learning at Madeley

 Work Related Learning sessions continue at GCSE with lessons that are designed to deliver quality education and guidance to students and to prepare them the world of work.
 Topics covered include the construction of CVs, personal statements, letters of application and interview skills.

 For many, the first point of contact will be the student’s form tutor who can refer them to a member of the CIAG and Work Related Learning team.
-Form tutors deliver CIAG and work related learning activities in form time.
+Form tutors deliver CIAG and work related learning activities in form time and in Personal Development lessons.

-Work related learning lessons have been embedded into the curriculum at Key Stage 3 and 4 across all subjects.
+We are working as a school to embedded work related learning activities into the curriculum at Key Stage 3 and 4 across all subjects.

 Win that Job Parents Guide